China - Data Protection Overview

 Article 13 of the PIPL stipulates the legal bases for personal information processing.

-A personal information handler may process personal information once obtaining consent from the individuals.
+A personal information handler may process personal information once it obtains consent from the individuals.

 Where processing is necessary to comply with a legal obligation or duty, no consent is required.